 In autumn, more flowers bloom-the asters brighten the prairie.
 The leaves of many prairie plants turn gold in autumn as the grasses dry.
 In autumn, when the grasses are dry, natural fires take place.
 Those fires start by lightning.
 Acres and acres of prairie can burn in one natural fire.
 When the grasses burn, the native prairie plants do not die.
 In fact, the fires help the grasses keep the prairie for themselves.
 Most plants, especially trees, depend on their tips to grow.
-You'll see that trees have new buds in spring, and that is where they grow.
+You'll see why those are so important-and you should never cut those buds, that would be a problem.
+Look at the tips and you will see that trees have new buds in spring, and that is where they grow.

+Here is the special way the prairie has survived despite challenges.
 If a tree loses its branches, it will not grow again.
-But grasses do not need their leave to grow back.
+That's a sad ending for that tree.
+But grasses do not need their leaves to grow back.
 They grow from their roots, and the fires do not burn those roots.
 So every year, the lightning fires are like gardeners weeding the prairie of plants that do not grow there.
 The prairie plants were like gardeners, too, because as their leaves died they fertilized the soil.